EU-wide Alternative Dispute Resolution since 2016

 - Internet business

-On May 21, 2013, the EU passed new legal regulations regarding alternative and online dispute resolution.
-The aim is to make arbitration bodies easily accessible to all consumers and therefore strengthen their trust in the European Single Market.
-In Austria, the regulations were implemented in the "Alternative-Streitbeilegung-Gesetz" (AStG).
+On 21 May 2013, the EU adopted new legal provisions on out-of-court dispute resolution procedures, both offline (ADR - Alternative Dispute Resolution) and online (ODR - Online Dispute Resoultion).
+The aim is to enable all consumers to have access to dispute resolution bodies and thereby strengthen their confidence in the European Single Market.
+In Austria, the provisions were implemented in the Alternative Dispute Resolution Act (AStG).

-The arbitration bodies are independent, neutral and aim at an amicable solution.
-They don't take either the consumer's or the trader's side, but mediate between them to achieve a compromise.
-The process is confidential, cost-free and should not take longer than 90 days.
+The ADR bodies are independent, neutral and aim to reach an amicable solution.
+This means that they do not take sides, neither for the consumer nor for the entrepreneur, but mediate between the two in a balanced way in order to reach a compromise.
+The procedure is confidential, free of charge in Austria and should be concluded within 90 days.

 - Postal service providers

-As the ODR contact point, ECC Austria is ready to answer your questions regarding alternative and online dispute resolution.
-Please find all contact details here.
+As the ODR contact point, the ECC Austria is happy to answer your questions about an out-of-court conciliation procedure.